sarashamas/docs-calendar/docs/api/config/js_eventcalendar_calendars_config.md

 ### Description

 @short: Optional.
-An array of objects containing the calendars data
+An array of objects containing the calendars (event types) data

 :::info
 A **calendar** is a set of parameters you can apply to the events to group them by these parameters!